calico32/waybar-niri-windows/README.md

 }
 ```

-Style the module however you like, for example:
+Style the module however you like, using a font family that has glyphs for the characters `⋅⊙∗⊛`. for example:

 ```css
 /* Use the icons from the Uiua386 font */